watson-developer-cloud/swift-sdk/README.md

 This library is licensed under Apache 2.0.
 Full license text is available in [LICENSE](https://github.com/watson-developer-cloud/ios-sdk/blob/master/LICENSE).

-This SDK is intended solely for use with an Apple iOS product and intended to be used in conjunction with officially licensed Apple development tools.
+This SDK is intended for use with an Apple iOS product and intended to be used in conjunction with officially licensed Apple development tools.

 ## AlchemyData News